 Snow Clearing & Ice Control

 Snow clearing and ice control operations are performed by Town staff.
 We have 24-hour, 7-day a week snow clearing coverage.
 This means we have monitoring of road conditions 24-hours-a-day, 7-days a week.
 Our staffing levels for snow clearing and ice control are higher during the weekday early morning/daytime hours as compared to evenings and weekends.
-Phone number here?

 Snow events can cause disruptions.
 We appreciate the patience of residents during such events as we work through clearing the roads and placing ice control materials.
 The Town uses a combination of salt and sand for ice control, this means you may not always see black pavement after our snow clearing efforts have taken place.
-Should there be a note to say we do not have priority snow clearing?

 Please Do Not Throw, Blow or Plow Snow on the Street

 Residents are also reminded not to throw, blow, plow or place snow in the road – this is against the law.
-The Town’s job is to keep roadways clear and accessible – please support us in this endeavour.
+The Town’s job is to keep roadways clear and accessible – please support us in this endeavor.

 Roadways are our Responsibility, Driveways are Yours